-To target this need, I am working to establish building with biology as a core part of the undergraduate engineering curriculum.
+To target this need, I am working to establish building with (and beyond) biology as a core part of the undergraduate engineering curriculum.
 I helped design and teach a course at the University of Illinois focused on teaching students the process of ethically designing, building, evaluating, and optimizing bio-bots targeted at a variety of applications.
 This class has been translated to other institutions, such as UC Merced, and is currently being implemented in a freshman class at MIT.
 My goal is to empower aspiring inventors to build biohybrid solutions to the grand challenges we face as a shared global community.

 Implementation at UIUC: I-STEM Feature of BioE 306: BioBots in the Classroom

 Implementation at UC Merced: Students Building Living Machines Out of Engineered Tissues

 Raman, R., Mitchell, M., Perez-Pinera, P., Bashir, R., and Destefano, L., 2016.
 Design and Integration of a Problem-Based Biofabrication Course into an Undergraduate Biomedical Engineering Curriculum.
 Journal of Biological Engineering, 10(1), pp.10-18.